Meltham railway station (England)

-Meltham railway station was the terminus of the Meltham branch line from Lockwood (Huddersfield) to Meltham, in the West Riding of Yorkshire, England.
-Traffic partially started in 1868, but became regular in July 1869.
-The station, and line, were opened by the Lancashire & Yorkshire Railway (L&YR), later becoming part of the London Midland Scottish Railway.
+Meltham railway station was the terminus of the Meltham branch line from Lockwood (Huddersfield) to Meltham in the West Riding of Yorkshire, England.
+Traffic partially started in 1868 but became regular in July 1869.
+The station and line were opened by the Lancashire & Yorkshire Railway (L&YR), later becoming part of the London Midland Scottish Railway.
 The station closed to passengers in 1949, though the branch remained open to freight until the 1960s.
 The railway station site is now the location of a supermarket.

 History

-The branch line to Meltham from Lockwood was opened in August 1868 by the Lancashire & Yorkshire Railway, but was closed soon afterwards owing to the collapse of an embankment.
-It re-opened to freight in February 1869, and finally to a regular passenger service in July 1869.
-During the first week of opening, over 2,000 tickets were sold from Meltham station alone.
+The branch line to Meltham from Lockwood was opened in August 1868 by the Lancashire & Yorkshire Railway but was closed soon after an embankment collapsed.
+It re-opened to freight in February 1869 and finally to a regular passenger service in July 1869.
+Over 2,000 tickets were sold at Meltham station alone during the first week of the opening.
 Although the terminus had three sidings serving it, only the northernmost line had a platform.

-The town had an extensive goods yard on a lower level to the station, and away from the terminus to the east.
+The town had an extensive goods yard on a lower level to the station and away from the terminus to the east.
 It had at least seven sidings and a two-road goods shed.
-The station was listed as being able to handle livestock, vans, horse boxes, general goods, and coal.
+The station was listed as able to handle livestock, vans, horse boxes, general goods, and coal.
 It had a steam crane with a maximum lifting weight of 10 tonne.
-In 1922 the L&YR merged into the London and North Western Railway (LNWR), and then a year later became a major constituent of the London Midland Scottish Railway (LMS).
+In 1922, the L&YR merged into the London and North Western Railway (LNWR), and a year later, it became a major constituent of the London Midland Scottish Railway (LMS).

 The station was closed to passenger traffic in May 1949.
 The line remained open for goods well into the 1960s, and occasional special passenger trains were run on the line, such as in June 1950, when 800 schoolchildren went on a trip to London from the station.
-The site of the station is now a supermarket, and the former railway line trackbed is in use as cycle path 689 to Lockwood.
+The station's site is now a supermarket and the former railway line trackbed is used as cycle path 689 to Lockwood.

 Services

 The timetable for 1877 shows six daily workings along the line, all of which originated and terminated at Bradford Exchange.
 These services ran via Huddersfield, Mirfield, and Cleckheaton Central.
-By 1906, this had been extended to twelve services a day in each direction, though most services ran through to Bradford, two of those ran via the Pickle Bridge line, with the rest going via Cleckheaton Central (the Spen Valley Line).
+By 1906, this had been extended to twelve services a day in each direction, though most services ran through to Bradford, two of those run via the Pickle Bridge line, with the rest going via Cleckheaton Central (the Spen Valley Line).

-By 1939, when the LMS were running the services, the number of trains had increased to 15, with some originating at Bradford Exchange, others at Huddersfield, two from Halifax, and one from Wakefield Kirkgate.
+By 1939, when the LMS was running the services, the number of trains had increased to 15, with some originating at Bradford Exchange, others at Huddersfield, two from Halifax, and one from Wakefield Kirkgate.
 The timetable for 1944, five years before closure, shows seven daily out-and-back workings from Bradford Exchange via the Spen Valley Line, with the first service of the day only running to and from Huddersfield.